Welcome! Below is an outline of steps you should take and things you should know for a smooth transition to the Harvard Chan School.

 Know Your Enrollment Information

 Course enrollment dates and deadlines are available on our Master Calendar.
+You may also be interested in the Summary & Planning Calendars on the Registrar’s Office website.
 Please make sure to log into the my.harvard Portal prior to the opening of enrollment to clear any holds you may have.
 Information on how to enroll is available through the Registrar’s Office Student Knowledge Center.
 Further information on enrollment will be emailed to you from the Registrar’s Office.

 Get Acquainted with IT

 All the information you need regarding Information Technology (IT) is available on the IT website.
 VDI is an essential service that we recommend you become familiar with before arriving on campus:

 - Virtual Desktop Infrastructure (VDI) Instructional computing facility (ICF) software is available for student use in all computer labs, as well as on the virtual desktop infrastructure (VDI).
 VDI allows students to access a virtual computer lab from any internet connected computer.
 Below are links for more information about VDI: